coderine-nyx/coderine-nyx/README.md

 - 👋 Hi, I’m @coderine-nyx
-- 🌱 I’m currently learning Phyton
+- 🌱 I’m currently learning Python and Java

 <!---
 coderine-nyx/coderine-nyx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.